cesar-douady/open-lmake/doc/src/autodep.md

 Curiously, it did not detect `$LD_PRELOAD`...

 The major drawback is performance wise: the impact is more significant as there is a context switch at each system call.
+`BPF` is used, to reduce the number of useless context switches, but it does not allow to filter out on filename, so it is impossible to have an early ignore of system files.

+### seccomp

+The principle is to use [`ptrace`](https://man7.org/linux/man-pages/man2/seccomp.2.html).

+This is almost non-intrusive and has the potential to be totally transparent.

+The major drawback is performance wise: the impact is more significant as there is a context switch at each system call.
-`BPF` is used, if available, to decrease the number of useless context switches, but it does not allow to filter out on filename, so it is impossible to have an early ignore of system files.
+`BPF` is used, to reduce the number of useless context switches, but it does not allow to filter out on filename, so it is impossible to have an early ignore of system files.

 ## What to do with accesses